perl-foundation-outreach/ideas/perl6/spesh-jit-testing.md

 Yet these are highly complex subsystems with strict correctness requirements.
 Therefore we need a system to test these directly.

 Expected outcomes
 -----------------

-A succesful project will deliver:
+A successful project will deliver:

 - A tool to execute test cases for `spesh` and the JIT compiler.
 This tool should read a test case and directly build a suitable IR